Messe Düsseldorf: Legal structure

 Messe Düsseldorf GmbH is a limited liability company (GmbH) based in Düsseldorf, North Rhine-Westphalia.
 The company was founded in 1947 and specializes in organizing and conducting trade fairs, congresses and events.
 Its business purpose includes the planning, execution and marketing of international trade fairs, particularly in the fields of mechanical engineering, health and medical technology, lifestyle and beauty, leisure, trade, skilled crafts and services.

 To support its global activities, Messe Düsseldorf has seven subsidiaries abroad.
 These subsidiaries are active in strategically important markets and contribute to the international presence and growth of Messe Düsseldorf.

 The shareholder structure of Messe Düsseldorf GmbH is mainly composed of the City of Düsseldorf, the State of North Rhine-Westphalia, the Düsseldorf Chamber of Industry and Commerce and the Düsseldorf Chamber of Trade.
 These shareholders play a decisive role in the orientation and strategic decisions of the trade fair company.
 The City of Düsseldorf has a significant stake, which gives it a direct influence on the development and operational decisions of Messe Düsseldorf.

 The company is managed by three managing directors who are responsible for the operational management and strategic direction of the trade fair company: a chairman of the management board, a managing director operations and a managing director finance and infrastructure.
 The management is supervised by a supervisory board that represents the interests of the shareholders and monitors the business activities of Messe Düsseldorf.
 The supervisory board consists of representatives of the shareholders, local and state politics, as well as employee representatives of Messe Düsseldorf.

 Core businesses

 The core business of Messe Düsseldorf includes the planning, organization and marketing of trade fairs in various industries, such as mechanical engineering, health and medical technology, lifestyle and beauty, leisure, trade, crafts and services.
 The trade fair company aims to specialize and internationalize to meet the different needs of international markets.
 An important part of the business activity is the implementation of industry-leading trade fairs that serve as central platforms for trade visitors and exhibitors.

 Important events

 Messe Düsseldorf organizes around 25 trade fairs and 50 other events worldwide each year.
-Many of these trade fairs are not only of great importance for the industry, but are also key factors in the international orientation and success of Düsseldorf as a business and trade fair location.